-A Look Into The Insidious Alcoholic Mind
+A Look Into The Insidious Addictive Mind

 This standard definition of alcoholism in no way portrays what actually used to go on inside of my mind as I was constantly bombarded by my addiction.
 My entire existences was based on proving that I was not an alcoholic, as I tried in any way possible to be a responsible drinker.
 I made many, many rules, all concatenated with the idea that I finally had a sneaky plot against my insidious tyrant – alcohol!

 I often talk about my last insanity moment with alcohol, as I walked into a store to get food for dinner and instead I walk out with two boxes of wine, completely forgetting that the last time I drank I vowed to never, ever, ever, drink again.
 While recollecting this incident, it struck me even deeper to hear myself describing how cunning, baffling and persistent this disease is, for that day I commenced to drink as carelessly as though the wine was a ginger ale.*

 Most of us who have been struggling enough with alcohol to at least ponder about its effect in our lives, have often been unwilling to admit fully that we may be alcoholics.
 Of course no person wants to think he is boldly and mentally so different from his fellows.* This type of thinking had forced me to make many excuses as to why things often got out of hand when I was drinking.
 It was always because that was just a one-time incident, and I really did not have a problem, and I had a very good reason to drink excessively.